Osmond Fisher

 Reverend Osmond Fisher (17 November 1817 – 12 July 1914) was an English clergyman, geologist and geophysicist.
-He was one of the early geologists who proposed the idea that the earth consisted of a solid crust floating above a fluid core.
+He was one of the first geologists to propose the idea that the Earth consisted of a solid crust floating above a fluid core.

 Early life and education

 Fisher was born in Osmington, Dorset, the son of clergyman John Fisher (1788–1832) who was Vicar of Osmington and Canon of Salisbury.
 Young Fisher was named after Saint Osmond, the patron saint of the church where his father served.

 He took an interest in geology from an early age, collecting fossils at Dorset and Wiltshire with his uncle, Reverend George Cookson.
 He studied at Eton under John Keate, then under his uncle Reverend W. Fisher in Poulshot, Wiltshire and then with his grandfather, Rev. Philip Fisher, Master of the Charterhouse.
 Fisher also attended King's College London, where he listened to the lectures of Charles Lyell and John Frederic Daniell.

 In 1836, Fisher joined Jesus College, Cambridge, studying mathematics.
 While in Cambridge, he also attended lectures by prominent geologist Adam Sedgwick.
 He graduated 18th Wrangler in 1841.